CodeJonesW/Wills_Blog/assets/blog-posts/my-goal-creator-v1.md

 I have been referring to this as 'diving' and allows users to quickly generate new reading material without having to think of new topics or questions to ask.

-My plan is to build a product that I can continually interate on until I find a use case that resonates with users.
+My plan is to build a product that I can continually iterate on until I find a use case that resonates with users.
 During this time I aim to keep the product flexible enough so that I can leverage it as a base for a rebranded product using similar or the same technology if needed.

 If you are reading this and have any feedback or ideas please reach out to me williamjonescodes@gmail.com